ahamlinman/randomizer/CloudFormation/README.md

 * The DynamoDB table in the template is provisioned in On-Demand capacity mode.
   Note that this mode is not eligible for the AWS Free Tier.
 See the documentation for [Read/Write Capacity Mode][capacity mode] for more details.
+* The default configuration enables [AWS X-Ray][x-ray] tracing for the function and its requests to DynamoDB.
+X-Ray is free for up to 100,000 traces per month for every AWS account, and it's useful to see where each request is spending time.
+However, you can turn it off with `--parameter-overrides XRayTracingEnabled=false`.
 * Estimating costs on AWS is never easy.
 Anecdotally, my Slack team at work (over 1,000 people) makes a little over 200 requests to the randomizer per month.
 Between the low volume and my relatively low use of AWS in general